-The Voice Research Laboratory is a fully equipped voice analysis facility within the Communication Disorders Treatment and Research Clinic (CDTRC) at the Cumberland Campus.
+The Voice Research Laboratory is a fully equipped voice analysis facility within The University of Sydney SPEECH Clinic at the Cumberland Campus.

 Our research focuses on accurately measuring the effects of speech pathology interventions and training on the human voice.

 By understanding voice production, disorders and motor learning process that facilitate permanent vocal change, we aim to develop the most effective and efficient voice therapy and training programs.

 Our lab is fully equipped for simultaneous visual imaging, respiratory, laryngeal and acoustic measurement.